bhartiy/learnsellacious/pages/07.product/managing-stock/docs.md

 4. Then you don’t have to manage stocks every time.
 ![](manage%20stock.png)

-**How to quickly view what is current left stock? **
-1. Go to settings menu, select global configuration from the drop down.
-2. Go to stock management option.
-3. There will be an option of Show stock column in catalogue, enable it or click on yes option.
-4. Then the remaining stock will be shown at the catalogue.

 **How to mark a default stock/over stock of products?**
 1. Go to settings menu, select global configuration from the drop down.